puckowski/concert/basic_concepts/arrays.md

 Arrays are declared similarly to variables.
 Arrays of all primitive types, except for mutex, may be created.
 Arrays may be const.

+## Mutex arrays

+Arrays of all primitive types except for mutexes are allowed.

 ## Declaration

 ### int array declaration examples